tock/tock/doc/courses/rustconf/capsule.md

 is the expression to produce an instance of the type.
 This call creates a `Console` that uses serial port 0 (`USART0`) at 115200 bits per second.

-Notice that we have to pass a write buffer to the console for it to use: this buffer has to have a `` `static`` lifetime.
+Notice that you have to pass a write buffer to the console for it to use: this buffer has to have a `` `static`` lifetime.
 This is because low-level hardware drivers, especially those thayt use DMA, require `` `static`` buffers.
 Since Tock doesn't promise when a DMA operation will complete, and you